springernature/frontend-playbook/README.md

 [Read the full contributor guide](CONTRIBUTING.md).

-## Links

-If you need to reuse a hyperlink, turn it into a [reference link](https://daringfireball.net/projects/markdown/syntax#link).
-Otherwise, use an inline link.

 # License

 The Front-End Playbook is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.